berill98/mayawilson/README.md

 1. Add package
 - The add package page can be accessed by clicking the 'Package Management' button in the user dropdown meneu and is only visible to superusers.
-- If a user tries to add a product without being a superuser they are redirected to the home page.
+- If a user tries to add a package without being a superuser they are redirected to the home page.
 - The user must fill out all the fields that have an Asterix.
 If the form is submitted with any of these fields left blank or with just whitespace then an error message will appear above that particular field, notifying the user of the issue.
 - The user can add a photo if they wish.
 If they choose not to, a default image displays as their package image.
 - Clicking the 'Add Package' button at the bottom of the form will create the package.
-- The user will receive a success message notifying them that the product has been successfully added.
+- The user will receive a success message notifying them that the package has been successfully added.

 ![Add package](docs/readme_images/addpackage.png)